 Trenton in Fannin County, Texas — The American South (West South Central)

 Location.
-33° 25.869′ N, 96° 20.26′ W. Marker is in Trenton, Texas, in Fannin County.
-Marker is at the intersection of 2nd Street and Hunt Street, on the right when traveling north on 2nd Street.
+33° 25.848′ N, 96° 20.311′ W. Marker is in Trenton, Texas, in Fannin County.
+Marker is at the intersection of North Pearl Street and Hamilton Street, on the right when traveling north on North Pearl Street.
 Touch for map.
 Marker is in this post office area: Trenton TX 75490, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on December 26, 2020.
 It was originally submitted on December 25, 2020, by Jesse Nelsen of Farmersville, Texas.
-This page has been viewed 27 times since then and 2 times this year.
+This page has been viewed 27 times since then.
 Photos: 1, 2. submitted on December 25, 2020, by Jesse Nelsen of Farmersville, Texas. • J. Makali Bruton was the editor who published this page.